Karabakh Council

-The Karabakh Council (Ղարաբաղի Ազգային խորհրդ) was the unrecognised government over Mountainous Karabagh (Nagorno-Karabakh) in eastern Armenia between 1918 and 1920.
+The Karabakh Council (Ղարաբաղի Ազգային խորհրդ) was the unrecognised government over Mountainous Karabakh (Nagorno-Karabakh) in eastern Armenia between 1918 and 1920.
 The council's body was elected by the assembly of Mountainous Karabakh—the representative body of the people of Nagorno-Karabakh—on 27 July 1918.
-Initially it was called the People's Government of Karabakh, but in September 1918 it was renamed into the Karabakh Council.
-The Karabakh Council's control throughout 1918–1920 did not exceed the ethnic Armenian locales of Karabakh which were subordinate to them.
-The council's statehood related to the historical Artsakh province and the modern-day self-proclaimed Republic of Artsakh founded in 1991.
+Initially it was called the People's Government of Karabakh, but in September 1918 it was renamed the Karabakh Council.
+It was the modern successor of the historical Artsakh province.
 Its capital was the city of Shushi (Shusha).
+The Karabakh Council was formally dissolved after the sovietization of Azerbaijan and Armenia.

 Formation

-According to Armenian sources the Karabakh Council was an independent national government which exercised its powers during the periods following the congresses.
+The Karabakh Council was an independent national government which exercised its powers during the periods following congresses.
 Emanuele Aliprandi, an Italian writer who edits the bi-weekly newsletter of the Italian Armenian community's online website has published such claims in Le ragioni del Karabakh (2010), which is "the first text in Italian on the little Republic of Artsakh."
 Aliprandi claims that Council considered itself authorized to act both as a legislative and an executive body, and that the decisions on major political and economic issues of the region during 1918–1920 were taken by the Karabakh Congress.
 Geographically, the scope of the powers of the Council covered the mountainous regions of Karabakh, including the Armenian villages of Gandzak District.